The joint bidiagonalization method for large GSVD computations in finite precision

 \section{Abstract}

-The joint bidiagonalization(JBD) process is a useful algorithm for approximating some extreme generalized singular values and vectors of a large sparse or structured matrix pair $\{A,L\}$, where we propose three approaches to compute approximate generalized singular values and vectors.
-We make a numerical analysis of the JBD process, which establishes connections between the JBD process and the two joint Lanczos bidiagonalizations.
-We investigate the loss of orthogonality of the computed Lanczos vectors.
-Based on the results of rounding error analysis, we investigate the convergence and accuracy of the approximate generalized singular values and vectors of $\{A,L\}$.
+The joint bidiagonalization (JBD) method has been used to compute some extreme generalized singular values and vectors of a large regular matrix pair $\{A,L\}$, where we propose three approaches to compute approximate generalized singular values and vectors.
+We make a numerical analysis of the underlying JBD process and establish relationships between it and two mathematically equivalent Lanczos bidiagonalizations in finite precision.
+Based on the results of numerical analysis, we investigate the convergence of the approximate generalized singular values and vectors of $\{A,L\}$.
 The results show that, under some mild conditions, the semiorthogonality of Lanczos type vectors suffices to deliver approximate generalized singular values with the same accuracy as the full orthogonality does, meaning that it is only necessary to seek for efficient semiorthogonalization strategies for the JBD process.
-We also investigate the residual norm appeared in the computation of the generalized singular value and corresponding approximate right generalized singular vectors, which can reliably estimate the residual norm without explicitly computing the approximate right generalized singular vectors before the convergence occurs.
+We also establish a sharp bound for the residual norm of an approximate generalized singular value and corresponding approximate right generalized singular vectors, which can reliably estimate the residual norm without explicitly computing the approximate right generalized singular vectors before the convergence occurs.